DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 not necessarily intended for it (e.g. coming from or addressed to different physical ports, VFs or applications) at the device level.

-It complements the behavior of some pattern items such as `Item: PORT`_ and is meaningless without them.
+It complements the behavior of some pattern items such as `Item: PHY_PORT`_ and is meaningless without them.

 When transferring flow rules, **ingress** and **egress** attributes (`Attribute: Traffic direction`_) keep their original meaning, as if